flekschas/sbb/README.md

 ## Abstract

-bla
+The Semantic Body Browser (SBB) is a web application for intuitively exploring the body of an organism from the organ to the sub-cellular level and visualising expression profiles by means of semantically annotated illustrations.
+It is used to comprehend biological and medical data related to the different body structures while relying on the strong pattern recognition capabilities of human users.

 ## Requirements

-All you need to get the Semantic Body Browser up and running is an Apache web server with Modrewrite enabled and a working internet connection.
+All you need to get the Semantic Body Browser up and running is an `Apache` web server with `mod_rewrite` enabled and a working internet connection.

 ## Installation